archimedes-spdm/development-process/source/collaboration.rst

 .. seealso::

-    This section is talking about **Version Control**.
-Readers can read more about these systems in `the corresponding section <version_control.rst>`_ in the documentation.
+    This section is talking about the concept of a version control system.
+Readers can read more in :ref:`vcs`_ in the documentation.